OTC Medicine in Japan’s Drugstores (Part 2)

 Purpose: Relieve cold symptoms (cough, phlegm, sore throat, sneezing, watery nose, blocked nose, chills, fever, headache, joint pain, muscle pain)

-Instructions: 1 whole packet per time for people above 15 years old, dosage decrease with age.
+Instructions: 1 whole packet per time for people above 15 years old, dosage decreases with age.
 To be taken within 30 minutes after a meal.

-Verdict: It works for my hubby, but note that it’s a bitter medicine in powder.
+Verdict: It works for my hubby, but note that it’s a bitter medicine in powder form.
 So, swallow all at once and drink some water.
-Think it’s even more effective to take this when you have early symptoms of a cold, than when the cold has worsen.
+Think it’s even more effective to take this when you have early symptoms of a cold than when the cold has worsened.

 Muscle Aches